 Both Scripture and social science affirm that the best environment for children is a safe, permanent family.
 When this is not possible, the goal for each child should be – as a general rule – to move as far as possible along the “spectrum of care” toward permanent family.
 Care for children should always be as safe, nurturing and as close to family as is feasible for the given situation.

-Children having a surviving parent, or other relatives willing to care for them, should be helped to remain with family whenever safely possible.
+Children that have a surviving parent, or other relatives willing to care for them, should be helped to remain with family whenever safely possible.
 Likewise, when families have been separated, reunification is of first priority whenever safely possible.
-Efforts made to keep struggling families together are a vital part of the Bible’s call to care for orphans and widows in distress.
+Efforts that enable struggling families to stay together are a vital part of the Bible’s call to care for orphans and widows in distress.

 Care within a family is our unequivocal ideal for children.
-Yet, we also honor the devoted care and protection provided by many quality residential facilities.
-We further recognize the essential role therapeutic group settings can play in the healing of children with extensive needs.
-We urge new programs to prioritize family-based care.
-We also encourage existing residential programs to move as close as possible to the ideal of family, and to promote family-based solutions whenever possible.
+Yet we also honor the devoted care and protection provided by many quality residential facilities.
+We further recognize that therapeutic group settings can play an essential role in the healing of children with intensive needs.
+We urge that new programs prioritize family-based care.
+We encourage existing residential programs to grow as close as feasible to the ideal of family and to promote family-based solutions whenever possible.

 The local church in every nation possesses both the Christian mandate and many other resources needed to care for the world’s orphans in a nurturing, relationship-rich environment.
 Every initiative to care for orphans should prioritize and honor the role of the local church, carefully pairing what foreign resources may be necessary with local believers willing to open their hearts and homes to orphans in their community.

-Scripture overflows with calls for unity in the Body of Christ (Psalm 133; 1 Corinthians 12:12; Ephesians 4:3, Colossians 3:11-15; Philippians 4:1-3).
-Such unity yields special strength (Ecclesiastes 4:9), welcomes the presence of Christ (Matthew 18:20), and confirms that Jesus was sent by God (John 17:20-23).
+Scripture overflows with calls for unity in the Body of Christ (Ps 133; 1 Cor 12:12; Eph 4:3, Col 3:11-15; Phil 4:1-3).
+Such unity yields special strength (Ecc 4:9), welcomes the presence of Christ (Mt 18:20), and confirms that Jesus was sent by God (Jn 17:20-23).
 Disagreements are inevitable and sometimes even necessary.
-Yet amidst all that strains unity, we commit to honoring each other above ourselves (Romans 12:10) – and labor in unison to see every orphan experience God’s unfailing love.
+Yet amidst all that strains unity, we commit to honoring each other above ourselves (Rom 12:10) – and labor in unison to see every child experience God’s unfailing love.